BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step B: Prepare Computer**

+Because your computer never holds seeds, you don't need to do the same extensive work securing it as you might have with previous generaitons of hardware wallets.
+However, it's best to use a computer that you're careful with.
+If you have a computer that's not used much, and especially one that's not used for web browsing, that's a good choice[^9].

 #### **Step C: Create Multisig**

 #### **Step D: Create Backup Seed on Gordian Seed Tool**